elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-clarity-and-thoughtfulness-enhance-effective-communication.md

 url: /learn/education-studies/questions/how-can-clarity-and-thoughtfulness-enhance-effective-communication
 score: -1.0
 related_article1:
-    id: 168867
+    id: 168869
-    title: How does slow thinking benefit essay writing compared to fast thinking?
+    title: >-
+        How do strong introductions and conclusions impact the grading of an essay?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-slow-thinking-benefit-essay-writing-compared-to-fast-thinking
+    url: /learn/education-studies/questions/how-do-strong-introductions-and-conclusions-impact-the-grading-of-an-essay
 related_article2:
-    id: 168876
+    id: 168874
-    title: What techniques can be used to conclude a piece of writing with impact?
+    title: >-
+        In what ways can AI tools enhance writing skills?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-to-conclude-a-piece-of-writing-with-impact
+    url: /learn/education-studies/questions/in-what-ways-can-ai-tools-enhance-writing-skills
 related_article3:
-    id: 168866
+    id: 168867
-    title: What does it mean to cross the threshold in understanding complex ideas?
+    title: >-
+        How does slow thinking benefit essay writing compared to fast thinking?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-does-it-mean-to-cross-the-threshold-in-understanding-complex-ideas
+    url: /learn/education-studies/questions/how-does-slow-thinking-benefit-essay-writing-compared-to-fast-thinking
 related_article4:
-    id: 168858
+    id: 168870
-    title: What are the key purposes of oral exams and how do they measure a student's abilities?
+    title: >-
+        What is lateral thinking and how can it be applied to problem-solving?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-purposes-of-oral-exams-and-how-do-they-measure-a-students-abilities
+    url: /learn/education-studies/questions/what-is-lateral-thinking-and-how-can-it-be-applied-to-problemsolving
 related_article5:
-    id: 168871
+    id: 168859
-    title: What are the key elements of meeting academic writing standards?
+    title: >-
+        How can practicing with peers help in preparing for oral exams?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-elements-of-meeting-academic-writing-standards
+    url: /learn/education-studies/questions/how-can-practicing-with-peers-help-in-preparing-for-oral-exams
 ---

 &nbsp;